canjs/canjs/docs/can-guides/commitment/recipes/weather-report/advanced/weather-report-advanced.md

 @parent guides/recipes/advanced
 @hide

-@description This advanced guides you through extending the [guides/recipes/weather-report-simple Simple Weather Report Guide] to remove imperative code and automatically look up the user’s location using the browser’s [geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/Using_geolocation).
+@description This advanced guides you through extending the [guides/recipes/weather-report-simple Beginner Weather Report Guide] to remove imperative code and automatically look up the user’s location using the browser’s [geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/Using_geolocation).
 Both of these will be done with event streams.

-This guide continues where the [guides/recipes/weather-report-simple Simple Weather Report Guide] left off.
+This guide continues where the [guides/recipes/weather-report-simple Beginner Weather Report Guide] left off.
 It takes about 25 minutes to complete.
 It was written with CanJS 4.1.

 @body